-Sound here is fine, but not quite close to the Amiga standards I think (except for the introductory theme), offering a few nice sampled SFX that add to the spooky atmosphere but, no music during gameplay which is rather awkward here!
+The Amiga's sound here is just basic since is not quite close to the Amiga's standards (except of the introductory music).
+The Amiga version offers a few nice sampled sound effects that add to the game's spooky atmosphere but there is no in-game music at all, which is rather awkward for an Amiga!